SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 ## Shaping the language

-With a dedicated Bounded Context in mind, now it's time to create the first "code" artifacts of the project.
+With a dedicated Bounded Context in mind, we can continue with creation of the first "code" artifacts of the project.

 For the Bounded Context we define Protobuf messages that mold the [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html "Learn more about the Ubiquitous Language") of the context.

-The result of these efforts are the `.proto` files grouped under a specific package.
+The results of these efforts are the `.proto` files grouped under a specific package.

 <!-- TODO:2020-07-17:ysergiichuk: add an example of such a package structure -->